 - The vertical air flow dehydrator can either have the fan at the top or at the bottom of the unit.

 - The horizontal air flow dehydrator has a fan that is located at the back of the unit.
 This tends to give a more even heat throughout the unit, and there is often less flavor mixing between different types of foods when various foods are being dehydrated at the same time.

 Between the two different vertical types, the bottom fan version provides a better heat distribution throughout the unit; this version is also thought to be better at heat distribution than the horizontal air flow model due to the simple fact that heat rises.

-For those who feel that they will not be requiring a full size model all the time then perhaps the stackable version would be more suitable.
-This often comes with removable trays so that if only a small amount of food is to be dehydrated then the other tray levels can be removed making it more efficient both time wise and in terms of energy savings.
+For those who feel that they will not be requiring a full-size model all of the time, then perhaps the stackable style would be more suitable.
+This often comes with removable trays so that if only a small amount of food is to be dehydrated, then the other tray levels can be removed, making it more efficient both time-wise and in terms of energy savings.

-A box style dehydration unit usually has removable shelves also but the unit itself is much more rigid.
-The fan on this type of dehydrator will often be at the back of the unit or at the bottom.
+A box-style dehydration unit usually has removable shelves also, but the unit itself is much more rigid.
+The fan on this type of dehydrator will often be at the back of the unit or the bottom.

-There are also units that do not use fans at all, these are the convection type dehydration models.
-The heater is always at the bottom on these units and work by the heat gently rising through the food and drying it out.
+There are also units that do not use fans at all; these are the convection-type dehydration models.
+The heater is always at the bottom on these units and works by the heat gently rising through the food and drying it out.

 There are both pros and cons to using each type of unit.
 The fan heater runs the risk of drawing in debris from outside the unit and blowing it onto the food inside, although they do the job much more quickly.
 Convection units are quieter and do not use as much energy.